ZacharyGeurts/AMOURANTHRTX/README.md

 Anyway, problems for the rest of the world.
 Lets get to it.

 Built with and for SDL3 Vulkan C++23 GLM
-SECURE.
-I can not tell if you pirated my code by looking at the binary.
-At least switch your build from debug to release.
 We do not worry about priacy.
 If you put the time in to make a commercial product we assume professionalism at the go.
 You want a free toy?
 We got that too.
 Sorry I cannot assist with vsproj but would love to hear of success.